hammadshigri/technogencis-website/docs/milestone-M6.md

 - [ ] Implement `user_roles` table and role assignment flows
 - [ ] Add middleware to guard `@dashboard` and admin operations
 - [ ] Ensure no secrets in client code; move to server where needed
+- [ ] Use Next.js Server Actions for all sensitive DB writes; keep secrets server-only
 - [ ] RLS policies on Supabase tables to restrict access appropriately
 - [ ] Add tests for protected routes and role checks